 This means they must recognise that their deep understanding of the subject can make it difficult to appreciate the challenges faced by novice learners.
 A maths teacher, for example, needs to break down complex equations into smaller, manageable steps, explaining each step clearly.
 An English teacher needs to scaffold essay writing, providing clear structures and sentence starters.
 Formative assessment is a core pedagogical tool (Wiliam, 2011).

-Roediger and Karpicke (2006) proved that retrieval practice helps learner recall.
+Karpicke (2008) showed that retrieval practice improves learner recall.
 Regular topic review strengthens learning.
-Teachers must remember this fact.
-They should adapt their lessons for different learner needs.
+Teachers should adapt lessons for different learner needs.

 Digital Teaching and EdTech